 8.1 Can chocolate frosting be made in advance?

-Yes, chocolate frosting can be made a few days in advance.
-Store it in an airtight container in the fridge, and let it return to room temperature before using.
+Yes, you can make it a few days ahead.
+Keep it in an airtight container in the fridge and let it warm to room temp before you spread it.

 8.2 What can I do if my chocolate frosting is too sweet?

-If your frosting is too sweet, consider adding a pinch of salt or mixing in a bit more cocoa powder to balance the flavor.
+Add a pinch of salt or stir in more cocoa powder to cut the sugar overload.

 8.3 How can I make chocolate frosting less heavy?

-To lighten chocolate frosting, you can use whipped cream instead of butter or mix in more cream for a fluffier texture.
+Use whipped cream instead of butter or add extra cream for a fluffier finish.

 8.4 Can I add flavor to chocolate frosting?